emlynoregan/newaiexp/README-summarize_transcript.md

 # summarize_transcript.py
-## summarizes a video transcript file
+## summarizes an audio transcript file

 You will require an api key for Open API.
 Sign up for one [here](https://openai.com/api/).
 Note that this will cost money, use it at your own risk.